rtm516/GeyserMC-wiki/Setup.md

 3. If you are on a hosting provider, you will likely need to change your Bedrock port in `config.yml`.
 Information on your hosting provider might be available on the [Supported Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) page.
 4. Restart your server if needed.

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up if the server is running in your local network.
-If it does not show up, just add its IPv4 as an external server.
+If it does not show up, just add the Java IPv4 address and Bedrock port as an external server.

 ## Standalone Setup
 Please keep in mind, you need some sort of computer or host to run Geyser Standalone on.
 Applications such as Termux on Android are capable of running Geyser, but this largely depends on how powerful your Android device is.
 Please do so at your own risk.
 Instructions to run Geyser on Termux can be found [here](Setup#termux-android).